-- 1. Set the parking brake firmly. - 2.
-Put the shift lever in P (Park).
+- 1. Set the parking brake firmly. - Put an automatic transmission shift lever in P (Park), or shift a manual transmission to 1 (First) or R (Reverse).

-- If you have a four-wheel-drive vehicle, be sure the transfer case is in a drive gear - not in N (Neutral). - Turn off the engine and do not restart while the vehicle is raised. - 5.
-Do not allow passengers to remain in the vehicle.
+- 3. If you have a four-wheel-drive vehicle, be sure the transfer case is in a drive gear not in Neutral. - Turn off the engine and do not restart while the vehicle is raised. - Do not allow passengers to remain in the vehicle.